NATURE OF WORK

 DESIRABLE EXPERIENCE AND TRAINING

-Graduation from high school including or supplemented by course work in bookkeeping, six (6) years experience in journey level bookkeeping work, including two (2) years supervisory experience; or any equivalent combination of relevant training and experience.
+Six (6) years experience in journey level bookkeeping work, including two (2) years supervisory experience.

 Bargaining Unit: White Collar